sandorbence/cs50/capstone/README.md

 ## Distinctiveness and Complexity

 The recipes capstone project utilizes everything learnt throughout the course.
 Compared to previous projects I added a more complex searching for the recipe model instances, for which I used the API that I created.
 As there are way more model fields for the recipe model than any of the previous ones, it makes it harder to keep validation error-free.
 Besides server side validation I used JavaScript for client side validation for most of the input fields when creating a new model instance.
 Making the website mobile responsive was a requirement, however that also added to the complexity, as I had to restyle all of the html code as well as add extra behaviour based on screen width to my JavaScript code.
 It is possible to edit all of the recipe model instances created by the same user.
 I made it possible for the user to edit the image for a recipe, which required the usage of FormData, not just simple JSON data.
 My web pages contain more complex JS code compared to any of the previous projects, which makes the application responsive and user friendly.
 When creating a new recipe I used DOM manipulation just like in the mail project, but on a higher level.
 For filtering the recipes that appear after a search query was sent I also used JS, so that the user immediatly sees the result of the query (just like in the wiki project, but extended).

+## Ideas to improve the application

+* List nutrients for each recipe so that users can pick meals for their diet
+* Add fractional numbers to the ingredient adding form, 1/3 looks better than 0.33
+* Add an option for the user to attach images to each of the steps of the preparation description

 ## Credit